tfpf/circular-doubly-linked-list-josephus-problem/README.md

+# Circular Doubly-Linked List
+`CDLListNode.c` and `CDLList.c` provide an implementation of a circular doubly-linked list of integers.
+These are used to solve a variant of the Josephus problem.

 # Josephus Problem
 There are 100 people standing in a circle.
 One of them has a Beretta M9A3.
 This person shoots the one to their right, and hands over the pistol to the person